mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 .. option:: --start-from-beginning, -b

-   Start replication at the beginning of logged events.
+   Start replication at the beginning of events logged in the master binary log.
 This option is not valid if :option:`--master-log-file` or :option:`--master-log-pos` are given.

 .. option:: --test-db=<test_database>